This post provides several different free walking tours you can take in Toronto, covering a wide variety of subjects and locations in the city.

 - Sculpture Garden

 Explore the oldest part of the city and learn about the locations listed above on one of the following free walking tours.

-Over the course of 1 ½ hours, this old town Toronto tour will provide a breakdown of the most notable events in the history of the city, including massive fires, duels to the death and more.
+Over the course of 1 ½ hours, this old town Toronto tour will provide a breakdown of the most notable events in the history of the city, including massive fires, duels to the death, and more.

 Old Town Toronto Self-Guided Tours

-If you’d rather explore the city at your own pace and you’re not interested in joining a tour group, there are a few self-guided tours of old town Toronto which are offered by the city of Toronto.
+If you’d rather explore the city at your own pace and you’re not interested in joining a tour group, there are a few self-guided tours of old town Toronto that are offered by the city of Toronto.

 You can either download these tours onto your smartphone or print them out to use at your discretion, and each one includes a map you can use to find your way around the city with ease.